 If you already have life and health insurance, you’re probably wondering why you’d need something like AD&D. Sure, if you have to go to the hospital for an injury, your health insurance will likely pay for that, but what about all the time spent in recovery?
 AD&D gives you funds you could use for any reason, including things like groceries or gas money while you’re not making a paycheck.
 It’s a nice thing to have when your regular income isn’t available.

-In the case of death, your loved ones can use that money to make up any loss of income.
+In the case of death, your loved ones could use that money to help make up any loss of income.

 How do I get AD&D Insurance?

 Some insurance companies offer it as a rider, or add-on, to your life insurance policy.
 You might also find AD&D insurance in your employee benefits package at your job.
 Other companies might offer it as its own policy, separate from life insurance.